 - Considerations about what happens to user data in the event of an international merger or acquisition, where the new parent company becomes the legal custodian of legacy user data.

 And some suggested tactics for minimizing exposure to practices that will be affected by the new ruling:

-Tactic 1: Minimise the collection of sensitive user data as much as possible
+Tactic 1: Minimize the collection of sensitive user data as much as possible

-Tactic 2: Host and process data locally, minimise the need to transfer it outside of the country it originated from
+Tactic 2: Host and process data locally, minimize the need to transfer it outside of the country it originated from